Course No. 389.166

 - Chapter 1 (with resume): Basics

-- Chapter 3: Representation and Approximation in Vector Spaces
+- Chapter 3 (with resume): Representation and Approximation in Vector Spaces

 The lecture notes are available at the TU Wien Copy Center in Freihaus.
 It consists of the script and a collection of slides for the remaining chapters.